-OPMC attractions revenues, which include the MSC, generated revenue of \$4.3 for the year, which was an increase of \$1.7 from the prior year.
-One of the primary drivers for the increase in revenues was higher attendance at the MSC.
-The MSC generated \$1.5 in revenues (up more than 600% year over year), which was driven by hosting 128.000 visitors (up more than 500% year over year).
-Similar to the CN Tower, OPMC's revenue and attendance for the year were significantly lower than FY2019/20, with revenues being approximately 55% lower and attendance being approximately 80% less.
+OPMC attractions revenues, which include the MSC, generated revenue of \$2.1 for the period, which was an increase of \$1.5 from the comparable prior year period.
+The main driver for the increase was the MSC, including the IMAX theatre, which was open in the first quarter of 2022/23, whereas it was closed in the comparable prior year period.
+The MSC generated \$1.3 in revenues from its ticket sales (no sales in the comparable prior year period), which was driven by hosting 127,000 visitors at its IMAX theatre and exhibits.
+Similar to the CN Tower, OPMC's attraction's revenue and attendance for the period are trending positively but continue to below pre-pandemic levels.
+In the first quarter of 2019/2020, OPMC's attraction's generated about 15% more revenue and about 30% more visitors.

-Downsview Park generated \$0.1 of revenue for the year from its programs and events.
-During the prior year, it was unable to generate any revenue due to its temporary closure resulting from the COVID-19 pandemic.
+Downsview Park generated \$0.1 of revenue for the period from its programs and events.
+During the comparable prior year period, it was unable to generate any revenue due to its temporary closure resulting from the COVID-19 pandemic.

-3) RENTAL OPERATIONS
+3) Rental Operations